 - a.
-The single-unit character of the property shall be maintained. - b.
+The single-family character of the property shall be maintained. - b.
 One additional off-street parking space shall be provided for the accessory living area. - c.
-If the accessory living area is located in a detached building, to the maximum extent practicable it shall be located within 300 feet of the primary residence. - d.
-If the accessory living area is attached to the primary residence, the accessory living unit entrance must be located on another façade leaving only one entry visible on the front façade of the primary residence.
+If the accessory living area is located in a detached building, to the maximum extent practicable it shall be located within 300 feet of the primary residence.